chris-jielun-chen/chris-jielun-chen.github.io/README.md

 ### About
-I'm a 3rd-year Ph.D. student at Caltech, advised by Prof. [Garnet Chan](https://www.chan-lab.caltech.edu) and Prof. [John Preskill](https://preskill.caltech.edu/).
-I'm particularly interested in quantum computing and quantum chemistry.
-Recently I've been working on tensor network methods and quantum algorithms.
+I'm a 4th-year Ph.D. student at Caltech, advised by Prof. [Garnet Chan](https://www.chan-lab.caltech.edu) and Prof. [John Preskill](https://preskill.caltech.edu/).
+My research focuses on developing quantum algorithms for quantum chemistry and exploring ideas at the intersection of quantum computing and tensor-network methods.

 Previously, I obtained my B.S. from UC Irvine with a double major in physics and computer science.
 I had research experiences with Prof. [Steve White](https://eqi.uci.edu/steven-r-white/) on tensor network methods and with Prof. [Kieron Burke](https://eqi.uci.edu/kieron-burke/) on density functional theory.